Precise code intelligence

 Why are my results sometimes incorrect?

 If LSIF data is not found for a particular file in a repository, Sourcegraph will fall back to search-based code intelligence.
 You may occasionally see results from search-based code intelligence even when you have uploaded LSIF data.
-Such results are indicated with a tooltip.
 This can happen in the following scenarios:

 - The symbol has LSIF data, but it is defined in a repository which does not have LSIF data.